Does LangChain Suck? What to Use Instead

 )

 • First, you pass in PromptTemplate, StrOutputParser, RunnablePassthrough, and ChatOpenAI().
-This requires learning three additional concepts (or four if you're new to OpenAI) just to set up a simple text summarization pipeline.
+That’s three extra abstractions to learn — or four if you’re unfamiliar with OpenAI — just to set up a basic text summarization pipeline.

-• The chain construction is not immediately intuitive and you may have to consult LangChain’s documentation to understand what’s going on with that.
+• The retrieval_chain construction isn’t immediately intuitive, and you may have to read LangChain’s documentation to understand what’s going on.

-• It’s not clear how you’d invoke RunnablePassthrough, if you have multiple parameters or whether additional instances of runnables would need to be defined.
-You’d probably need to consult their docs again.
+• It’s unclear how to invoke RunnablePassthrough, if you have multiple parameters, or whether additional instances of runnables would need to be defined.
+Again, something you’d likely have to check their docs for.

-• It’s also unclear whether RunnablePassthrough only accepts a string, and their lack of editor docs provides zero type hints on what to do.
+• It’s also unclear whether RunnablePassthrough only accepts a string, and their lack of editor docs provide zero type hints on what to do.

 @prompt_template(